wp-plugins/polylang/readme.txt

 = Features  =

 Polylang allows you to create a bilingual or multilingual WordPress site.
 You write posts, pages and create categories and post tags as usual, and then define the language for each of them.
 The translation of a post, whether it is in the default language or not, is optional.
-The translation has to be done by the site editor as Polylang not integrate any automatic or professional translation service.
+The translation has to be done by the site editor as Polylang does not integrate any automatic or professional translation service.

 * You can use as many languages as you want.
 RTL language scripts are supported.
 WordPress languages files are automatically downloaded and updated.
 * You can translate posts, pages, media, categories, post tags, menus, widgets...
 Custom post types, custom taxonomies, sticky posts and post formats, RSS feeds and all default WordPress widgets are supported.